telerik/winforms-docs/gridview/rows/formatting-rows.md

 >note An *if-else* statement is used to reset the value of __BackColorProperty__ if no drawing is required.
 >

 >note You should set __DrawFill__ to *true* to turn on the fill for the row (depends on the used theme).
 >

-Please refer to the Fundamentals [topic]({%slug winforms/gridview/fundamentals/logical-vs.-visual-grid-structure%}) for more information.
+>note Please refer to the Fundamentals [topic]({%slug winforms/gridview/fundamentals/logical-vs.-visual-grid-structure%}) for more information about the UI Virtualization.
+>

 ## Customize the non-data rows appearance